 - Milk cartons, juice and soup boxes

-- We don’t accept glass in the bin.
+- We don’t accept glass in the cart.
 Glass can be recycled at the drop-off sites.

-Put the following in a paper bag so you don’t cause litter and then place in the bin:
+Put the following in a paper bag so you don’t cause litter and then place in your green recycling cart:

 - All clean paper including newspapers, magazines, junk mail and cardboard.